 Randy: Hello, legs.
 Libby: You must be Randy Bragg.

 Shipper on Deck: Libby makes it her mission to pair up Helen with a perfectly suitable partner, largely so she'll leave Randy alone.

-Shown Their Work / Write What You Know: The town of Fort Repose is based off the town in central Florida where the author lived at the time, and accurately references other small towns in the same area.
+Shown Their Work / Write What You Know: The town of Fort Repose is based off Mount Dora, a town in Florida (today a suburb of Orlando) where the author lived at the time, and accurately references other small towns in the same area.

 Society Marches On: Or back again, or marched too far, or something.
 Breastfeeding and home canning, both widespread in today's society, are portrayed as relics which have all but disappeared by the 1950s, but which must be reluctantly revived in the conditions prevailing after The Day.

 Helen: What happens to babies?
 Doctor: Evaporated or condensed canned milk... while it lasts.
 After that, it's mother's milk.
 Helen: That will be old-fashioned, won't it?

 Trapped in Containment: The entire state of Florida is declared a "Contaminated Zone," effectively isolating Fort Repose.